Becoming physically fit after age 50 is more challenging than getting into shape at age 30.

 - I’m careful to rinse my teeth with water or chew natural gum after I have my lemon water or apple cider vinegar water (to prevent the acids from eroding my tooth enamel).

 - whether I’m working out at home or at the gym, I make certain to have a post-workout green drink with me to immediately nourish my thirsty muscles during that time window when it will have the most positive impact.
 Worked-out muscles are like dry sponges, they will absorb nourishment beautifully if you feed them at the right time.

 - the traditional 3-meals-a-day eating method that most people follow in our modern culture no longer works for me; I have smaller meals throughout the day to keep my blood sugar sustained at sane levels (with a minimum of dips and surges), and my metabolism fired up.

 8. Eat 15% More Raw Foods

 Trends come and go in the world of gourmet food.
 I remember in the late ’80s when fats were “out” and carbs were “in.”
 Almost every magazine on the shelves was extolling the virtues of a high-pasta diet (that seems so funny now, but it really was the case back then).

 A decade later, high-protein was all the rage.
 Carbs were considered a necessary evil, best indulged in the smallest amounts possible.

-Which brings us to today, a time in which diets are more balanced, but no less extreme.
+This brings us to today, a time in which diets are more balanced but no less extreme.
 What’s in style now are food regimens that are more primal, emphasizing more fresh fare like our ancestors ate, and less “conveyor belt” foods from the industrial age.

 Among the currently popular lifestyle diets for becoming physically fit are Paleo and Raw Food.